hexbatch/apple-core/v1/docs/core-overview.md

 This also means that some tokens cannot be taken to some locations or usable at some times.

 Only the token owner can change who owns his token next.
-A set of tokens can have ownership changed
+A set of tokens can have ownership changed.

+A token can be affected by some attributes set in the token type, or dynamically.
+* lifetime : this sets the bounds that the token can exist in, for instance will be deleted after a certain time.

     So a token:
         user: must be one user